parthjdabhi/PhotoDoodle/app/NOTES.md

 # Currently

-The computed halfSize of each control point varies wildly.
+The computed radius of each control point varies wildly.
 It should either get a max value, and/or have a smoothing applied to it